vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 When Explorer is started, use `http://<ip_address>:7002` to get access to Explorer.

-The following login page shows that Explorer is successfully connected to Nebula Graph.
+The following login page shows that Explorer is successfully connected to NebulaGraph.

 ![Nebula Explorer Login page](../figs/explorer_deploy.png)